bhver3593/RespEvalTreatProtocol/README.md

 - After running the application, a patient's ID, vital signs, clinical symptoms, oxygen device, and medical history are displayed

-- For each respiratory condition, the patient is scored using a random number generator and error messages are presented if the random number falls out of range
+- For each category, the patient is scored using a random number generator and error messages are presented if the random number falls out of range

 - The total score for each patient determines the type of breathing treatments they will receive and how frequent they will receive them